clojurists-together/clojuriststogether.org/content/news/2023/August 2023 Short Term Project Updates.md

-As I've been lucky to be granted one more CT funding round, which is centered on improving the overall quality of Uncomplicate libraries, upgrading the Deep Diamond support for DNNL and new CUDA infrastructure would fit well with the tasks that I'm planing to do in the Q3 round anyway, so I expect that by the end of it I'd be very satisfied with the result.<br>
+As I've been lucky to be granted one more CT funding round, which is centered on improving the overall quality of Uncomplicate libraries, upgrading the Deep Diamond support for DNNL and new CUDA infrastructure would fit well with the tasks that I'm planning to do in the Q3 round anyway, so I expect that by the end of it I'd be very satisfied with the result.<br>

 ----